imtiazziko/Variational-Fair-Clustering/README.md

 ## Requirements
 1. The code is tested on python 3.6.
 Install the requirements listed in ([requirements.txt](./requirements.txt)) using pip or conda.
-2. Download the datasets other than the synthetics from the respective links given in the papers and put in the respective [data/[dataset]](./data) directory.
+2. Download the datasets other than the synthetics from the respective links given in the paper and put in the respective [data/[dataset]](./data) directory.

 ## Usage
 To evaluate the code simply run the following script: